LukasBombach/LukasBombach.github.io/blog/videos with node webkit.md

 Interfaces for WebChimera can be written in 2 ways:

  * Using QML
- * Using HTML / CSS / JavaScript
+ * Using HTML, CSS & JavaScript

 ## Implementing an interface with QML